Jayamkondaan

-Jayam Kondaan is a 2008 Tamil-language romantic action film directed and written by Kannan in his directorial debut and produced by T. G. Thiyagarajan, Selvi Thiyagarajan, Sendhil Thyagarajan, and T. Arjun.
-It stars Vinay Rai, Bhavana and Lekha Washington, while Vivek, Santhanam, Kishore, Vasundhara Kashyap, Malavika Avinash, and Nizhalgal Ravi play supporting roles.
+Jayam Kondaan is a 2008 Indian Tamil-language romantic action film directed and written by R. Kannan in his directorial debut and produced by Sathya Jyothi Films.
+It stars Vinay, Bhavana and Lekha Washington, while Vivek, Santhanam, Kishore, Vasundhara Kashyap, Malavika Avinash, and Nizhalgal Ravi play supporting roles.
 The music was composed by Vidyasagar with cinematography by Balasubramaniem and editing by V. T. Vijayan.

 The film revolves around an NRI civil engineer who returns to Chennai from London to set up his own business.
 He feels that if one has to reach their goal in life, it is better to win over their enemies and take them along.
 He finds out that his late father had another family and that his stepsister wants to steal his home.
 After clashes with his sister, he discovers another tragedy involving someone who wants to make a vendetta with the family.
 The film follows the sibling relationship and the threat from the avenger.

-The film opened to worldwide audiences after several delays on 29 August 2008 to generally positive reviews.
+The film opened to worldwide audiences after several delays on 29 August 2008.

 Plot

-Arjun (Vinay Rai) is an IT professional who resigns from his job in London and returns to India, following his father's sudden death.
+Arjun (Vinay) is an IT professional who resigns from his job in London and returns to India, following his father's sudden death.
 He decides to set up a real estate business in Chennai from the funds he has saved so far.
 He goes to the bank to withdraw the money, but is shocked to see that there are only Rs.
-18,000 in his account, while he had estimated the amount to be Rs.
+15,700 in his account, while he had estimated the amount to be Rs.
 6.5 million.
 Arjun doubts that his father must have invested the money somewhere in India.
-He inquires with his father's friends to get to know about the money.
+He inquires about his father's friends to find out about the money.
 At last, Arjun finds that his father had purchased a house in Madurai with the money, but also is shocked to know that his father had another wife named Chandrika (Malavika Avinash), who is a French teacher, and has a daughter named Brinda (Lekha Washington) through her.

 Brinda gets admission to study at MIT in the US, but her education loan is rejected.
 She decides to sell the house in Madurai and get the money needed for her education.
 Arjun comes to meet Chandrika and Brinda, asking Brinda not to sell the property as it was purchased with his money.
-Chandrika understands that her daughter's activities are not right, and the house should belong to Arjun.
+Chandrika understands that her daughter's activities are wrong and that the house should belong to Arjun.
 Brinda is short-tempered and does not listen to Chandrika.
 Chandrika hands over the house documents to Arjun, and he leaves for Madurai to sell the house.